kunal190399/Human-in-the-Loop-Flood-Risk-Prediction-for-Urban-Drainage-Networks/README_FloodRisk.md

 MSc Advanced Computer Science, University of Liverpool [LinkedIn](https://linkedin.com/in/kunal-kamble19) | [Email](mailto:kamblekunal165@gmail.com)

-*Built in preparation for the QUEX Institute joint PhD programme between the University of Exeter and the University of Queensland, supervised by Dr. Jawad Fayaz.*
+*Built in preparation for the QUEX Institute joint PhD programme between the University of Exeter and the University of Queensland*